omarqazi/hearst/README.md

 [![Build Status](https://travis-ci.org/omarqazi/hearst.svg?branch=master)](https://travis-ci.org/omarqazi/hearst)

+This is a chat server.
 More details will be provided about this project at a later date, when it's ready to use.